- Like it or not, student loans can have a huge impact on a marriage

 Though far off for some, most couples look forward to one day retiring.
 Student debt can be a big hurdle in saving for retirement.

 Retirement math may seem complicated, but the basic concept is simple.
 Get interest working for you.
 Saving money in a retirement account allows that money to grow for when you need it in retirement.
 The sooner you start saving, the more your money can work for you.
 Student loans work in the opposite way.
-Time and interest are the enemy.
+Time and interest are enemies.
 For many borrowers, student debt makes saving for retirement extremely difficult.

 Married couples have an advantage over single individuals when it comes to saving for retirement.
 Two incomes can mean two different retirement programs.
 Two incomes can also help pay off a house faster.

 If one spouse has access to an excellent retirement program at work, the couple could focus their retirement planning with one income and use the other spouse’s income to pay down the student debt.
-The retirement planning advantage for couples is the flexibility.
+The retirement planning advantage for couples is flexibility.

 Weighing the option to pay down student debt or save for retirement can be tricky.
 The key is to get the most out of every dollar.
 For some, the next dollar will go further if it is used in a retirement account.
 For others, that dollar will do the most good if it is used to pay down student debt.